TheProdigyLeague/Code.exe/API Key Leaks/README.md

 |   Timezone   |	https://maps.googleapis.com/maps/api/timezone/json?location=39.6034810,-119.6822510&timestamp=1331161200&key=KEY_HERE   |
 |   Roads  |	https://roads.googleapis.com/v1/nearestRoads?points=60.170880,24.942795|60.170879,24.942796|60.170877,24.942796&key=KEY_HERE    |
 |   Geolocate  |   https://www.googleapis.com/geolocation/v1/geolocate?key=KEY_HERE |

-Impact:
+灾难性的经济影响!
+* Economic Manipulation
-* Consuming the company's monthly quota or can over-bill with unauthorized usage of this service and do financial damage to the company
+* Consumes a company's monthly quota
+* Over-bills with unauthorized usage of this service
+* Financial damage to a company
-* Conduct a denial of service attack specific to the service if any limitation of maximum bill control settings exist in the Google account
+* Conduction of a denial of service attack specific to the service function(limit)
+{
+if any
+then, limit
+}
+{
+if maximum
+bill
+}
+return
+function(control)
+{ if control
+for settings
+while exist
+then Google
+for [account]
+}

 ### Algolia